essykings/python-datetime/README.md

 NB All arguments are optional and default to 0 and can be floats, integers, positives, or negatives.
 You can be able to perform mathematical operations such as addition, subtraction, and multiplication with the timedelta class.

-### How to calculate the time difference between two dates
+### How to Calculate the Time Difference Between Two Dates
-Let’s look at some examples of how to get the time difference.
+Let''s look at some examples of how to get the time difference.
 Let's say you have two datetime. date objects as shown below

 ```python
 first_date = date(2019, 10, 2)
 second_date = date(2014, 10, 30)
 ```

-To obtain the difference, we will subtract the two dates as follows
+To obtain the difference, subtract the two dates as follows

 ```python
 from datetime import date
 first_date = date(2019, 10, 2)